 Prognostics and health management (PHM) technologies evaluate and trend the evolving condition of equipment and processes to extend the safe and reliable operation of nuclear facilities.
-Department researchers apply data analytics and machine learning to a variety of process, plant, and performance data to characterize, monitor, and predict process and equipment health and integrate these results into risk assessment, robust decision making, and advanced controls.
+Researchers at UTNE apply data analytics and machine learning to a variety of process, plant, and performance data to characterize, monitor, and predict process and equipment health and integrate these results into risk assessment, robust decision making, and advanced controls.
 PHM is the key enabling technology to transition from costly periodic inspection and maintenance to condition-based operations and maintenance.

 Nuclear System Thermal Performance

 The long history of efficient and reliable commercial nuclear facility operation in the US relies on a fundamental understanding of thermal fluid behavior and complex simulation codes.
-Nuclear thermal performance researchers at UT combine experimentation, computation, and data analysis to support validation of simulation codes for nuclear system design and performance assessment.
+Nuclear thermal performance researchers at UTNE combine experimentation, computation, and data analysis to support validation of simulation codes for nuclear system design and performance assessment.
 Recent work has developed flow measurement methods for opaque fluids, including Ultrasonic Doppler Particle Image Velocimetry for mercury flows, and Positron Emitting Particle Tracking (PEPT) for opaque flow and flow in complex geometries.

 Reactor Safety and Licensing